vinittippanawar/2-TIER-ARCHITECTURE-WITH-RDS/README.md

 -public-subnet → 10.0.1.0/24 (for Web Server)

 -private-subnet → 10.0.2.0/24 (for Database/RDS)

+- later i created another one subnet(in diff az) and added to private rt to create db subnet group in rds.

 -Attached an Internet Gateway (IGW) and edited route table for public subnet with:

 -Destination: 0.0.0.0/0